Deploying Rapidflare

 overlay: true,

-// Optional: uncomment and use above to create a custom selector
+// Optional: uncomment and use above to create a custom trigger

 });